GastonZalba/ol-dji-geozones/README.md

 TypeScript types are shipped with the project in the dist directory and should be automatically used in a TypeScript project.
 Interfaces are provided for DjiGeozones Options.

-These interfaces can be imported into your project and used to cast object literals passed to layer or group constructors:

 ## API

 <!-- Generated by documentation.js.
 Update this documentation by updating the source code. -->